KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Linky by 2hdlockness](https://github.com/2hdlockness/MMM-Linky)

+1. Repository name and main js file name is not the same.
-1. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
    - @stylistic/eslint-plugin      ^4.1.0  →    ^4.2.0
    - eslint-plugin-package-json   ^0.26.0  →   ^0.26.2
    - stylelint                   ^16.14.1  →  ^16.15.0

-2. ESLint issues:
-   - package.json: Line 2, Column 11: Invalid npm package name: name can no longer contain capital letters. (rule: package-json/valid-name)

 ### [MMM-Liquipedia-Matches by buxxi](https://github.com/buxxi/MMM-Liquipedia-Matches)